chronicled/open-registry-sdk/README.md

 Note: When instantiating SDK, role name is provided, each higher-level role automatically inherits functionality from its lower-level siblings.

+## Roadmap

+While fully functional, the SDK and Smart Contract are currently in beta.
+You're welcome to start registering your Things and provide feedback on the [forum](http://forum.chronicled.org).

+The team is also working with users and partners to gather feedback and additional requirements.
+The goal is to build consensus on the next project iterations and publish a roadmap that fulfills the needs of all participants of the ecosystem.

 ## SDK Usage by Example